 Margit Endler M.D.
 PhD, is a Swedish obstetrician/gynecologist and researcher in the field of global maternal health.
 Her research focuses on postpartum hemorrhage as well as advancing safe abortion and contraceptive care.
 A main interest is researching and implementing abortion through telemedicine in Africa, the aim a large clinical trial that she is conducting.
 She is also a consultant at the department of Obstetrics at Söder Hospital in Stockholm, a postdoc researcher at the Department of Women and Children´s Health at Karolinska Institutet, Stockholm and an adjunct member of the FIGO Committee on human rights, refugees and violence against women.
 She has worked as a clinician or researcher in Sweden, Kenya, Haiti, Poland and South Africa.

-Jane Harries is Honorary Research Associate in the Women’s Health Research Unit in the School of Public Health at the University of Cape Town.
+Jane Harries is a past Director and Associate Professor in the Women’s Health Research Unit and currently an Honorary Research Associate in the Unit in the School of Public Health at the University of Cape Town.
 She has led a core team of researchers, research assistants, administrators and post graduate students.
 Her research expertise lies across the broad spectrum of sexual and reproductive health and rights and includes randomised controlled trials, clinical trials, cohort studies and qualitative research studies.
 Jane has been successful in collaborating both nationally, regionally and internationally.
 The research generated is often translational with direct advocacy to improving policy and practice in sexual and reproductive health and gender health issues.
-Jane continues to enjoy a high international standing in the field of sexual and reproductive health with a focus on abortion and unplanned pregnancies and was awarded an ad hominem promotion by the University of Cape Town based on the recognition to my contribution to women’s sexual and reproductive health both nationally and internationally.
+Jane continues to enjoy a high international standing in the field of sexual and reproductive health with a focus on abortion and unplanned pregnancies and was awarded an ad hominem promotion by the University of Cape Town based on the recognition of her contribution to women’s sexual and reproductive health both nationally and internationally.
 Jane was a recipient in 2017 of a Bill & Melinda Gates Foundation Grand Challenges award for a study titled: A multidimensional approach to inform family planning needs, preferences and behaviours amongst women in South Africa.